-Naylor tweets that the Argos are without two coaches -- defensive coordinator Glen Young and defensive backs coach Josh Bell -- who are on leave.
-This comes after Maple Leaf Sports and Entertainment implemented a policy requiring all employees not already under a collective bargaining agreement to be vaccinated against COVID-19.
+The move comes one week after Jones was first rumoured to be joining the Argonauts, who are without two coaches - defensive coordinator Glen Young and defensive backs coach Josh Bell - on leave after Maple Leaf Sports and Entertainment implemented a policy requiring all employees not already under a collective bargaining agreement to be vaccinated against COVID-19.

 Jones, 54, left the Riders in 2019 to take a job as a defensive specialist with the Cleveland Browns under head coach Freddie Kitchens.
 The Browns parted ways with Jones after one season and he most recently worked as head coach with South Pittsburg High School in Tennessee.